JakMy/mobile-computer-shop-app-main/README.md

 How to run in Android Studio:
 1. Open project folder in Android studio
 2. Select device to run the app: with provided emulator with devices Android system at least 6.0 or with personal smartphone after plugging it to the computer via USB port
-3. Run the app simply by keybord shortcut shift+F10
+3. Run the app simply by keyboard shortcut shift+F10